DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Introduction

-Though powerful, training Transformers on large-scale graphs is non-trivial due to the quadratic complexity of the fully connected self-attention on the graph size~\citep{zaheer2020big,wang2020linformer}.
-This issue is more severe on dynamic graphs as the computation cost grows with the number of time-steps in a dynamic graph~\citep{pareja2020evolvegcn,sankar2018dynamic}.
-To make the training scalable and independent of both the graph size and the number of time-steps, we first propose a \textit{temporal-union graph} structure that aggregates graph information from multiple time-steps into a unified meta-graph; we then develop a two-tower architecture with a novel \textit{target-context node} sampling strategy to model a subset of nodes with their contextual information.
-These approaches improve~\DGTE's training efficiency and scalability from both the temporal and spatial perspectives.
+To overcome \textbf{\textit{the missing or spurious links issue}}, \textsc{DyFormer} leverages the Transformer~\cite{vaswani2017attention} as the backbone to model all pair-wise node relations using the fully-connected self-attention mechanism.
+By doing so, \our can model the relation between node pairs that have no links existed in the original graph, thus becoming robust to graphs with missing and spurious links.
+Meanwhile, to fully take advantage of the existing spatial and temporal information from the given dynamic graphs, we generalize the positional encoding to the graph domain using spatial-temporal encoding (Section~\ref{sec:spatial_temporal_encoding}) by injecting both spatial and temporal graph evolutionary information as inductive biases into \oure, which can help our model better utilize the existing graph structure and learn a graph's evolutionary patterns over time.
+Furthermore, to alleviate the potential poor generalization ability caused by missing/spurious links, we introduce two complementary dynamic graph pre-training tasks that help \our present a better performance on the downstream tasks (Section~\ref{section:pretrain}) and a provable benefit on generalization ability using information theory.
+To improve the \textbf{\textit{scalability issue}}, we propose to make the complexity independent on both the graph size and the number of time-steps.
+To achieve this, we first introduce the \textit{temporal-union graph} structure that aggregates graph information from multiple time-steps into a unified meta-graph (Section~\ref{sec:preprocessing}).
+Then, we develop a two-tower architecture (Section~\ref{section:model_arc}) with a novel subgraph-based node sampling strategy (Section~\ref{sec:mini_batch}) to model a subset of nodes with their contextual information.
+These approaches improve~\oure's training efficiency and scalability from temporal and spatial perspectives.

-To this end, we summarize our contributions as follows: ($1$) a two-tower Transformer-based method named~\DGT with spatial-temporal encoding that can capture implicit edge connections in addition to the input graph topology; ($2$) a \textit{temporal-union graph} data structure that efficiently summarizes the spatial-temporal information of dynamic graphs and a novel \textit{target-context node} sampling strategy for large-scale training; ($3$) two complementary pre-training tasks that can facilitate performing downstream tasks and are proven beneficial using information theory; and ($4$) a comprehensive evaluation on real-world datasets with ablation studies to validate the effectiveness of~\DGTE.
+To this end, we summarize our contributions as follows: ($1$) a two-tower Transformer-based method named~\our with the spatial-temporal encoding that can capture implicit edge connections in addition to the input graph topology; ($2$) two complementary pre-training tasks to improve generalization ability and robustness to missing/spurious links, which are proven beneficial using information theory; ($3$) a \textit{temporal-union graph} data structure that efficiently summarizes the spatial-temporal information of dynamic graphs and a novel sampling strategy that makes \our have complexity independent on graph size and the number of time steps; and ($4$) a comprehensive evaluation on real-world datasets with ablation studies to validate the effectiveness of \oure.